cloud-gov/product/.github/ISSUE_TEMPLATE/platform-ops-member-onboarding.md

 ## Platform-Ops-specific items

-You should already have admin rights on your machine as a part of its original setup.
-If for whatever reason you don't, Please let your onboarding buddy know and they will help you request [local admin rights](https://docs.google.com/document/d/1xepZsh83lxPDykrb1NXoeHxj8m78qsdW-9KqzO_CHOQ/edit) on your GFE Mac using [this justification](https://docs.google.com/document/d/1YGid3pTji5W_M9RuF1GDf614BVkLIRDmSrt1tDbej-o/edit).

 ### Cloud Operations account management

 _Note: These are all contingent on completing the GSA Mandatory Cyber Security and Privacy Training first.
 AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform._